Best Seller Snap Alternatives for Amazon Sellers in 2026

 3. Informed.co

-Informed runs on a revenue-based pricing model rather than SKU caps, which is unusual and useful if you have a huge catalog with a long tail of low-velocity items.
+Informed runs on a revenue-based pricing model rather than SKU caps, which is unusual and useful if you have a huge catalogue with a long tail of low-velocity items.
 You are not paying for SKU count; you are paying as a percentage of marketplace revenue.

 Worth a closer look: our Informed.co repricer comparison breaks down the trade-offs in more detail.